 Happy Spring!
 I plan to enjoy the quiet moments that come my way.

 Recently, my friend Greg emailed me asking for feedback on his first picture book manuscripts.
 In addition to specific manuscript feedback, I offered him general thoughts on getting started in the children’s book industry.
 I wanted to save my friend some time and energy.
 And maybe some headaches and heartache, too.

 Turns out that Greg appreciated my thoughts.
 And then it dawned on me: If you’re beginning to write children’s books with the goal of seeking publication (or contemplating doing so), you might appreciate my thoughts, too.

 As I was working on this post, it became clear that my email to Greg could become the basis for at least two posts: studying the craft and the business; and writing and submitting manuscripts.
 For this post, I’ll focus on the former.

 My suggestions are by no means exhaustive.
 They’re just a start.
-Still, the list is quite a bit to tackle!
+After all, there are whole books on this subject!
+Still, my list is quite a bit to tackle.
 So choose a thing or two and go from there.

 A neat thing: You can do a lot of learning for free (with your feet up and while sipping on a cup of coffee or tea or whatever suits your style).

 Read and study lots and lots and lots of current books.
 Did I say lots?
 Hang out at B&N and read what’s on their “featured” tables and shelves.
 Ask the children’s bookseller for recs that fit the kind of books you’re writing and attempting to publish.
 Ask your local children’s librarian.
 Head to the “new” section at your library for recently published and/or acquired books.
 Find popular and recommended books online and locate them at your library.
 Mine offers an online hold service which I utilize often, maybe too often for busy librarians, but I sure do appreciate it.
 Put that library card to good use!